shahnami/paramount/README.md

    pipenv install
    ```

+3. Setup your account on the Tuya Developer Platform and add your devices.
+You can follow the instructions [here](./docs/Tuya.IoT.API.Setup.v2.pdf).
-3. Set up the devices with `tinytuya` using the wizard:
+4. Set up the devices with `tinytuya` using the wizard:

    ```bash
    python -m tinytuya wizard